ccev/TrafficLight/README.md

 - Clone repo, install requirements, copy `config.example.toml` to `config.toml`, fill out the config
 - Open a supported MITM on your phone.
 Set POST destination to your endpoint from config.toml (default: http://{computer IP}:3335)
-- Run `trafficlight.py` and watch
+- Run `trafficlight.py`.
+You should use Python 3.10

 ### Supporting MITMs

 If you want your own MITM to support Traffic Light, all it needs to do is for every request the game makes, send a POST request to a specified endpoint with the body looking as follows.
+It should run alongside the game, so you can play it normally while inspecting the traffic.

 ```json
 {